|Colour:||Shell Grey/Raven Black|

 The interior featured a similar luxurious treatment, fitted with a full walnut dashboard with two glove compartments and leather seats, one could easily mistake the cabin for one from a ridiculously cool Radford DeVille, a car which doubtless would’ve cost several times the price new of the Riley and even more today.
 What is also retained from the classic Mini is the fun driving experience, the Riley truly builds upon the Mini concept in a far more upmarket package, now all the rage in the compact car sector but near unheard-of in the early 1960s.

 The car we proudly present to you today is a particularly elegant example that has benefitted from a recent restoration and is a real cut above the rest.
-Finished in Raven Black with a Silver Birch roof over a sumptuous Burgundy leather interior, if it weren’t for its size, one wouldn’t think they were climbing into a small city car, a department where the Riley lacks in size as it should and yet has boundless cabin space, impressive both then and even now.
+Finished in Raven Black with a Shell Grey roof over a sumptuous Burgundy leather interior.
+Where the Riley lacks in exterior size, it has boundless cabin space, impressive both then and even now.